 Sending another person WhatsApp messages, threatening to hurt them, damage their property or posting on any social media platform nudes of another without their consent, all this within a moment of utter rage, can not only cause you to regret your actions, but it can also result in a criminal conviction and possible sentence of a fine and/or imprisonment for a maximum period of 15 years depending on the severity of the offence.

 The cybercrime rate has escalated tremendously in recent times.
 There are lots of criminal activities taking place in the cyber world e.g., hacking, online harassment, cyber fraud, extortion, and forgery, to name but a few.
 Recently President, Cyril Ramaphosa signed the Cybercrimes Act into law.
 The Act seeks to align South African cybersecurity laws with the rest of the world.
 The objectives of the Cybercrimes Act are to create criminal offences and impose penalties which have a bearing on cybercrimes and criminalize the distribution of data messages which are harmful to another.
 The Act further seeks to provide interim protection orders and to further regulate jurisdiction in respect of cybercrimes.

-One needs to take careful consideration before you share messages on any social media platform and protect yourself from falling victim to cybercrime or facing possible prosecution of cybercrime.
+One needs to take careful consideration before one shares messages on any social media platform and protect oneself from falling victim to cybercrime or facing possible prosecution for cybercrime.